Send Money with Zelle®

 Paying Power in the Palm of Your Hand

 Whether it’s for picking up the tab or settling that I-owe-you, Zelle makes it easy to send and receive money from friends and family without worrying about carrying cash or digging for loose change.
-Just download and access Zelle directly from the Bremer mobile app to connect it to your personal Bremer account and start sending money with the safety and security you expect from Bremer.2
+Just download and access Zelle directly from the Bremer mobile app to enroll and connect it to your personal Bremer account to start sending money with the safety and security you expect from Bremer.2

-Send money with a tap
+Send money quickly

 Receive money in a snap